 Effective January 1, 2007, the company's policy is to recognize accrued interest and penalties on accrued tax balances as components of tax expense.
-Prior to the adoption of FIN 48, the company accrued interest expense and penalties as a component of tax expense and interest income as a component of interest income.
+Prior to the adoption of FIN 48, the company accrued interest expense and penalties as components of tax expense and interest income as a component of interest income.

 As of January 1, 2007, the company had accrued a total of \$7 million of interest expense.
-The company had not accrued any penalties as of January 1, 2007.
+There was no material change to the company's accrued interest expense as of June 30, 2007.
+The company had no accrued penalties as of either January 1, 2007 or June 30, 2007.
 Amounts accrued for interest expense associated with income taxes are included in income tax expense on the Statements of Consolidated Income and in various income tax balances on the Consolidated Balance Sheets.

-The company is subject to U.S. federal income tax as well as income tax from state jurisdictions.
+The company is subject to U.S. federal income tax as well as income tax of state jurisdictions.
 The company is no longer subject to examination by U.S. federal and major state tax jurisdictions for years before 2002.
 Federal and major state income tax returns from 2002 through the present are currently open to examination.